Meditations on the Anglo Saxon Rune Poem

 To the restless, ever a comfort

 Horses have always been sacred to the Germanic peoples.
 Tacitus tells us they believed that the behaviour of horses before a battle could predict its outcome.
-Bede also tells us that Germanic priests were only allowed to ride a mare and not a stallion.
+Bede tells us that Germanic priests of the old religion were only allowed to ride a mare and not a stallion.
 Indeed, when the High Priest Coifi decided to profane the heathen shrine of his own faith in Northumberland, he did so partly by riding a stallion into it.

-These are the two great mystical principles behind e, communication and partnership.
+These are the two great mystical principles behind Eh, communication and partnership.

 The horse has long been a symbol of shamanic journeys between this world and others in the Germanic tradition.
 Sleipnir, Odin's famous eight legged horse is perhaps the best known metaphor for this.
-Yggdrasil, the Norse name for the Irminsul or world tree, is made up of two words meaning awesome (Ygg), a name for Odin himself, and horse (drasil).
+Yggdrasil, the Norse name for the Irminsul or world tree, is made up of two words meaning awesome (Ygg), a name for Odin himself, and horse (drasil from which we get our modern word dray).
 The horse is a symbol of our ability to travel to other worlds, to learn through meditation and prophecy and to develop spirituality here in this middle world.

-As a metaphor for partnership, e also reminds us of the powerful partnership between man and wife; the basis of family and the building blocks of a strong community. e can be seen as two Lagu Runes back to back - symbolising the partnership of equal and opposites - male and female which in turn create a new whole.
+As a metaphor for partnership, Eh also reminds us of the powerful partnership between man and wife; the basis of family and the building blocks of a strong community.
+Its shape e can be seen as two Lagu Runes back to back, symbolising the partnership of equal and opposites, male and female which in turn create a new whole.